knaackbuilt/knaackbuilt.github.io/src/components.md

     "[title]Detail Title",
     "[content]Product owners should be multi-disciplinarian representatives of content, design, UX, engineering, and strategy.
 Effective product owners have experience in all these areas (and more) and are able to blend diverse backgrounds into a well organized framework that models success for the team they work within."
     ) }}
+    {{ macro.details(
+    "[title]Detail Title",
+    "[content]Product owners should be multi-disciplinarian representatives of content, design, UX, engineering, and strategy.
+Effective product owners have experience in all these areas (and more) and are able to blend diverse backgrounds into a well organized framework that models success for the team they work within."
+    ) }}
+    {{ macro.details(
+    "[title]Detail Title",
+    "[content]Product owners should be multi-disciplinarian representatives of content, design, UX, engineering, and strategy.
+Effective product owners have experience in all these areas (and more) and are able to blend diverse backgrounds into a well organized framework that models success for the team they work within."
+    ) }}

 {% import '_card.njk' as macro %}